Fluorapatite: Applications

 Sometimes some of the calcium was substituted with strontium giving narrower emission peaks.
-For special purpose or colored tubes the halophosphor was mixed with small quantities of other phosphors, particularly in De-Luxe tubes with higher color rendering index for use in food market or art studio lighting.
+For special purposes or colored tubes the halophosphor was mixed with small quantities of other phosphors, particularly in De-Luxe tubes with higher color rendering index for use in food market or art studio lighting.

 Prior to the development of halophosphor in 1942, the first generation willemite latticed, manganese-II activated zinc orthosilicate and zinc beryllium orthosilicate phosphors were used in fluorescent tubes.
 Due to the respiratory toxicity of beryllium compounds the obsolescence of these early phosphor types were advantageous to health.

 Since about 1990 the third generation tri-phosphors, three separate red, blue and green phosphors activated with rare earth ions and mixed in proportions to produce acceptable whites, have largely replaced halophosphors.

 Fluorapatite can be used as a precursor for the production of phosphorus.
 It can be reduced by carbon in the presence of quartz: